Gaia (spacecraft): Significant results

 In November 2018, the galaxy Antlia 2 was discovered.
 It is similar in size to the Large Magellanic Cloud, despite being 10,000 times fainter.
 Antlia 2 has the lowest surface brightness of any galaxy discovered.

 In December 2019 the star cluster Price-Whelan 1 was discovered.
 The cluster belongs to the Magellanic Clouds and is located in the leading arm of these Dwarf Galaxies.
 The discovery suggests that the stream of gas extending from the Magellanic Clouds to the Milky Way is about half as far from the Milky Way as previously thought.

 The Radcliffe wave was discovered in data measured by Gaia, published in January 2020.

-In November 2020, Gaia measured the acceleration of the solar system towards the galactic center as 0.23 nanometers/s^{2}.
+In November 2020, Gaia measured the acceleration of the Solar System towards the Galactic Center as 0.23 nanometres per second^{2}.

 In March 2021, the European Space Agency announced that Gaia had identified a transiting exoplanet for the first time.
 The planet was discovered orbiting solar-type star Gaia EDR3 3026325426682637824.
 Following its initial discovery, the PEPSI spectrograph from the Large Binocular Telescope (LBT) in Arizona was used to confirm the discovery and categorise it as a Jovian planet, a gas planet composed of hydrogen and helium gas.
 In May 2022, the confirmation of this exoplanet, designated Gaia-1b, was formally published, along with a second planet, Gaia-2b.

+12 Einstein crosses were discovered by Gaia on April 2021.

-Based on its data, Gaia's Hertzsprung–Russell diagram (HR diagram) is one of the most accurate ones ever produced of the Milky Way Galaxy.
+Based on its data, Gaias Hertzsprung–Russell diagram (HR diagram) is one of the most accurate ones ever produced of the Milky Way Galaxy.

 Analysis of Gaia DR3 data in 2022 revealed a Sun-like star with the identifier Gaia DR3 4373465352415301632 orbiting a black hole, dubbed Gaia BH1.
 At a distance of roughly 1600 ly, it is the closest known black hole to Earth.
 Another system with a red giant orbiting a black hole, Gaia BH2, was also discovered.

 In September 2023, radial velocity observations were used to confirm an exoplanet orbiting the star HIP 66074 that was first detected in Gaia DR3 astrometry data.
 This planet, known as HIP 66074 b or Gaia-3b, is the third Gaia exoplanet discovery to be confirmed and the first such discovery made using astrometry.
 In addition, another exoplanet was discovered from a gravitational microlensing event observed by Gaia, Gaia22dkv.
 The host star is brighter than that of any exoplanet previously detected by microlensing, potentially making the planet detectable by radial velocity as well.

 In March 2024, Gaia discovered two streams of stars, named by researchers Shakti and Shiva, that formed more than 12 billion years ago.

-In 2025 a detailed 3D map of dust distribution within the Milky Way was constructed using data from Gaia and LAMOST spectral survey and machine learning.
+In 2025, a detailed 3D map of dust distribution within the Milky Way was constructed using data from Gaia and LAMOST spectral survey and machine learning.